-This program is designed to give disaster risk management professionals from developing countries an opportunity to: study in one of the four courses, seismology, earthquake engineering, tsunami disaster mitigation, and water-related disasters; obtain a foundation of disaster risk management knowledge; study the theories which constitute the foundation of disaster management policy; study Japanese disaster management policy and systems; and acquire the ability to apply problem-solving approaches to the development of concrete technologies and policy appropriate to local conditions

-In addition to developing expertise in their areas of study, the students will obtain a bird's-eve view of the entire field of disaster management beyond the limits of their specializations; and will attend lectures, make presentations, and engage in discussions of the field of disaster management in order to deepen their understanding of other research areas.
+This program is designed to give disaster risk management professionals from developing countries an opportunity to: study in one of the four courses, seismology, earthquake engineering, tsunami disaster mitigation, and water-related disasters; obtain a foundation of disaster risk management knowledge; study the theories which constitute the foundation of disaster management policy; study Japanese disaster management policy and systems; and acquire the ability to apply problem-solving approaches to the development of concrete technologies and policy appropriate to local conditions.
+In addition to developing expertise in their areas of study, the students will obtain a bird's-eye view of the entire field of disaster management beyond the limits of their specializations; and will attend lectures, make presentations, and engage in discussions of the field of disaster management in order to deepen their understanding of other research areas.
 They will also have an opportunity to take part in group fieldwork in locations across Tokyo.
-This fieldwork brings together students with different specializations, from governments and organizations of a number of countries, for an innovative two-day exercise in which they give joint presentations with Japanese students from the Disaster Risk Management Concentration and the Infrastructure Policy Concentration.
+This fieldwork brings together students with different specializations, from governments and organizations of a number of countries, for an innovative twoday exercise in which they give joint presentations with Japanese students from the Disaster Risk Management Concentration and the Infrastructure Policy Concentration.

-Curriculum: Seismology, Earthquake Engineering and Tsunami Disaster Mitigation Course Curriculum: Water-related Disaster Management Course Category Course Name Category Course Name Required Courses Individual Study Required Courses Individual Study Recommended Courses Disaster Management Policies A: from Regional and Infrastructure Aspect Disaster Management Policies B: from Urban and Community Aspect Earthquake Hazard Assessment A Recommended Courses Disaster Management Policies A: from Regional and Infrastructure Aspect Disaster Management Policies B: from Urban and Community Aspect Hydrology • Hydraulics Basic Concepts of Integrated Flood Risk Management (IFRM) Urban Flood Management and Flood Hazard Mapping Elective Courses Forthquarka Circumstance Flood Hydraulics and River Channel Design Mechanics of Sediment Transportation and Channel Changes Control Measures for Landslide & Debris Flow Socio-economic and Environmental Aspects of Sustainability-oriented Flood Management Seismic Structures Seismic Evaluation and Seismic Design Code Theory of Tsunami Case Study (Practice for Earthquake Disaster - Recovery Management Policy I - III) Case Study (Practice for Tsunami Disaster Mitigation Policy) Elective Courses Computer Programming Practice on Flood Forecasting and Inundation Analysis Practice on GIS and Remote Sensing Technique Site Visit of Water-related Disaster Management Practice in Japan Practice on Open Channel Hydraulics
+Curriculum: Seis mology, Earthquake Engineering and Tsunami Disaster Mitigation Course Curriculum: Wat ter-related Disaster Management Course Category Course Name Category Course Name Required Courses Individual Study Required Courses Individual Study Recommended Courses Disaster Management Policies A: from Regional and Infrastructure Aspect Disaster Management Policies B: from Urban and Community Aspect Earthquake Hazard Assessment A Earthquake Risk Assessment Tsunami Hazard Assessment Tsunami Countermeasures Earthquake Hazard Assessment B Recommended Courses Disaster Management Policies A: from Regional and Infrastructure Aspect Disaster Management Policies B: from Urban and Community Aspect Hydrology Hydraulics Basic Concepts of Integrated Flood Risk Management (IFRM) Urban Flood Management and Flood Hazard Mapping Flood Hydraulics and River Channel Design Elective Courses Earthquake Phenomenology Mechanics of Sediment Transportation and Channel Changes Control Measures for Landslide & Debris Flow Socio-economic and Environmental Aspects of Sustainability-oriented Flood Management Elective Courses Computer Programming Practice on Flood Forecasting and Inundation Analysis Practice on GIS and Remote Sensing Technique Site Visit of Water-related Disaster Management Practice in Japan Practice on Open Channel Hydraulics

-" ORIGIN AND AFFILIATION OF STUDENTS (as of April 1, 2019)
+≫ ORIGIN AND AFFILIATION OF STUDENTS (as of April 1, 2020)